 Online dating: The 10 biggest messaging sins

 Starting to communicate with a match?
-Read this before you type a single word.
-Last month we asked our eHarmony Advice regulars to tell us what annoyed them about messages they received from their matches and , as expected, they had some strong opinions about what makes a good message – and what makes a very bad one!
+Make sure that you read this before you type a single word.
+We asked our eHarmony Advice regulars to tell us what annoyed them about messages they received from their matches and , as expected, they had some strong opinions about what makes a good message – and what makes a very bad one!

 We’ve analysed all the comments, and come up with this list of 10 messaging sins you absolutely shouldn’t commit when communicating with a match.